Enjoy the charms of Périgord, the Dordogne and the Lot at one of our campsites in Dordogne

 The River Dordogne offers an idyllic mix of unspoilt nature and spectacular landscapes.
 Starting in Corrèze, the Dordogne cuts through deep gorges and flows across arid plateaus or causses and around sandy islets, creating an exceptional and enchanting natural landscape.
 Downstream it winds through the Quercy past Collonges-la-Rouge and Beaulieu-sur-Dordogne towards the great swallow hole at Padirac, the rocky gorge of Rocamadour and the Romanesque abbey church of Sainte-Marie in Souillac.

-Beautifully situated campsites in the Dordogne and the Dordogne valley
+Beautifully situated campsites in the Dordogne and the Dordogne river valley

 Our campsites in the Dordogne are located close to the river – a paradise for fishing, swimming and canoeing and studded with magnificent natural view points – in the departments of Dordogne, Lot-et-Garonne and Lot.
 Through its heart runs the river Dordogne with its magnificent natural view points, a paradise for anglers, swimmers and canoeists.
 A camping holiday at one of our riverside sites offers the ideal opportunity to try out some of the activities for which the Dordogne is famed: